ArduPilot/ardupilot_wiki/common/source/docs/common-transmitter-tuning.rst

 #.
 Turn your transmitter's CH6 tuning knob to the minimum position,
    press the "Refresh Params" button and ensure that the Rate Roll P and Rate Pitch P values become 0.08 (or something very close)
 #.
-Turn the CH6 knob to it's maximum position, press "Refresh Params"
+Turn the CH6 knob to its maximum position, press "Refresh Params"
    and ensure the Rate Roll P moves to 0.20
 #.
 Move the CH6 knob back to the middle
 #.
 Arm and fly your copter in Stabilize mode adjusting the ch6 knob